-If EDD receives information that an identity theft has occurred, EDD will place an indicator on those identities.
-When someone uses one of those identities to file for UI benefits, the Department will contact the individual who filed the claim and the employer for additional identifying information.
-Please assist us and provide the requested information in response to any inquiries from EDD.
+If the EDD receives information that identity theft has occurred, the EDD will place an indicator on those identities.
+When someone uses one of those identities to file for UI benefits, the Department will contact the individual who filed the claim and their employer for additional identifying information.
+Please assist us and provide the requested information in response to any inquiries from the EDD.

 Tips for Employers: